 Tom Zeager, President & Board Chairman of Justice & Mercy,

-Donald Groff, Owner, Shady Grove Campground,
+Donald Groff, Owner of Shady Grove Campground,

 Ernest Preate, Jr., Esq., The Law Office of Attorney Ernest D. Preate, Jr.,

-Ginnie Good, Owner of Goods Disposal,
+Ginnie Good, Owner of Good’s Disposal Service,

 Bill Haken, Senior Pastor at Capital Bible Church,